 Which Lens Matches Your Food Photography Style?

-Cropped Sensor: Best Lenses For 45-degree Food Shots
+Cropped Sensor: Best Lenses For 45-degree Food Photography

-If you have a cropped sensor camera, I recommend checking out the 60mm macro to take your 45-degree shots in food photography.
+If you have a cropped sensor camera, I recommend checking out the 60mm macro to take your 45-degree food photography shots.
 Because it is a macro, it will give you a nice minimum focusing distance to work with.